kkksniz/Canoe.github.io/_pages/about.md

 🎓 I'm a third-grade undergraduate student at [University of Chinese Academy of Science](https://www.ucas.ac.cn/).

-🔬 I haven't really figured out where my research interest lies😥.
-I'm working on that and hopefully this problem will be solved soon.
+🔬 I haven't really figured out where my research interest lies yet😥.
+But I'm working on that and hopefully this problem will be solved soon.

 📚 I'm currently working towards LLM Watermarking, under the guidance of [Prof. Sun](https://ofey.me)

 ## 🏫 Educations

 2022.09 - Present, B.S. in Computer Science, School of Computer Science and Technology, University of Chinese Academy of Sciences.

 ## 📘 Publications